stevennevins/house-protocol/README.md

 ## Quickstart - Frontend

-Visit the chainlink faucet: https://kovan.chain.link/ and grab some link to pay for the oracle fees
+Visit the [chainlink faucet](https://kovan.chain.link/) and grab some link to pay for the oracle fees

-Grab some kovan eth from the faucet to pay for gas: https://faucet.kovan.network/
+Grab some kovan eth from the [faucet](https://faucet.kovan.network/)

 ```bash